jvc56/MineGCG/README.md

 <br/><br/>The errors above are relatively common and well-tested.
 If you encounter any of these errors, it probably means that the GCG file of the game is somehow malformed.
 To correct these errors, update the game on <a href='https://cross-tables.com'>cross-tables.com</a> and then message me so I can delete the outdated game that is cached in the database.
 It is also possible that there is a bug that is causing the error.
 If you think this is the case, message me and I will add you to the contributions list!<br/><br/>

+# Warnings

 Currently, the only warning is for notes that start before moves.
 If you see this warning no action is needed.
 More warnings might be added in the future.<br/><br/>

+# Omitted Games

 You might notice that there are some annotated games that are not included in your statistics or in the leaderboards.
 Games are omitted if they meet any of the following criteria:

+ - The game does not appear on your annotated games page on <a href='https://cross-tables.com'>cross-tables.com</a>
  - The game gives an error
  - The game does not have any associated lexicon
  - The game is from a blacklisted tournament